Sharp end of the stick

 Airports and airlines

-- The most popular airlines are: British Airways, Air France and KLM
+- The most popular airlines are: Virgin Atlantic, British Airways & KLM

-- The most popular airports are: Los Angeles (LAX), San Francisco (SFO) and San Diego (SAN)
+- The most popular airports are: Los Angeles (LAX), San Francisco (SFO) & San Diego (SAN)

 The cost of your flight depends on departure and return dates, popular times to fly and on your choice of airline.
 There are 39 airports to choose from in California, performing your search by state enables you to choose the best priced point of entry.